pbmoeller/libAwesomeMC/readme.md

 2. All header includes are based on library 'root/include' dir.
 3. Include paths must not be relative => '..'
 4. Include Guards
 5. Header files path should be used with library name eg. `include/libname/headers`
+6. Use signed types where unsigned is not explicitly necessary.
+    * "In particular, do not use unsigned types to say a number will never be negative.
+Instead, use assertions for this." - Google C++ Style Guide

 # TODO